woocommerce/woocommerce/plugins/woocommerce-blocks/docs/contributors/storybook.md

 This repo includes [Storybook](https://storybook.js.org) tooling so we can test and develop components in isolation.

-The storybook is automatically built and published to [GitHub pages](https://woocommerce.github.io/woocommerce-gutenberg-products-block/) on every push to master.
-See [travis.yml](https://github.com/woocommerce/woocommerce-gutenberg-products-block/blob/master/.travis.yml) for details.
+The storybook is automatically built and published to [GitHub pages](https://woocommerce.github.io/woocommerce-gutenberg-products-block/) on every push to the main branch.
+See [travis.yml](https://github.com/woocommerce/woocommerce-gutenberg-products-block/blob/main/.travis.yml) for details.

 https://woocommerce.github.io/woocommerce-gutenberg-products-block/